-Sometimes people overlook that garlic is just as easy to plant as flowering bulbs.
+In the late fall as soon as the weather chills and temperatures drop but just before the ground freezes it is time to plant bulbs that will grow in the spring.
+Planting garlic and flowering bulbs is a fantastic way to see early blooms in your garden.
+They also provide pollen and nectar sources for honeybees that are beginning to emerge from their hives.
+Sometimes people overlook garlic, but truthfully, garlic is just as easy to plant as flowering bulbs.
 It is also planted at the same time.
-This morning, I got busy planting bulbs.
-I planted Tulips, Daffodils, Hyacinths and garlic all with a new handy tool that made bulb planting more enjoyable.
+This morning, I planted Tulips, Daffodils, Hyacinths and garlic all with a new handy tool that made bulb planting more enjoyable.
 It took me about half of the time using the dibble verses a small garden trowel.
 The old saying is true-Having the right tools for the job, make for smoother sailing.

 This is my latest tool called a garden dibble.
 Okay, I am in love here folks with this simple, elegant sleek bulb planting tool.
 This is a large.
 They come in small and medium too and are handcrafted by Bepa’s Garden in Connecticut.